Your Desire to Be “Just Perfect” Could Be Hurting Real Life!

 Note once again that Livingston deals with the world of services and technology and how “zero defects” does not apply to human life relationships.

 “Of all the burdens we inflict on ourselves and those around us, perfectionism is among the weightiest. . .
 The list of human failures of competence and attitude is long.
 "Zero defects" is an ideal frequently sought but seldom achieved.
-While this process of intolerance for error makes for a reasonably efficient business environment, when applied to the murky area of human relationships, it has some critical disadvantages.”

 The Mutiny on the Bounty as a Picture of SELF TALK